NazlicanArslan/COVID19-vaccine/README.md

 ## Overview

+This software is vaccine and variant of concern incorporated version of the following repository: https://github.com/haoxiangyang89/COVID_Staged_Alert

 ## Installation and how to run the code

 - Download and unzip the code to a local path (e.g., .../COVID19-vaccine-main/VaccineAllocation)